foundersandcoders/old-coursebook/patterns/week6/GoogleMapsAPI.md

  1. Load the google API using ```<script src="http://maps.googleapis.com/maps/api/js"></script>```
  2. If you plan for heavy traffic, get your API key from https://console.developers.google.com and add the script tag ```<script src="http://maps.googleapis.com/maps/api/js?key=YOUR_KEY"></script>```
  3. Set map properties by creating a function to initialize the map.
 Within this function you set up your map object with properties center, zoom and mapTypeId.
  4. Create a new map.
-You can create as may map objets as you wish.
+You can create as many map objets as you wish.

     ```javascript
     function initialize() {